aidanb22/Muse/README.md

 - **Firebase** for:
   - **Authentication**: Secure user login and registration.
   - **Firestore**: Real-time database for storing Muses and user interactions.
-- **Tailwind CSS-inspired Design** for clean and aesthetic styling.

 ---